-Eleven testifiers objected to the transfer of funds to DCED for weatherization when there is little public funding for energy assistance.
-Testifiers also noted that DCED receives additional funding from the Department of Energy and the American Recovery and Reinvestment Act.
+Seven testifiers objected to the transfer of funds to DCED for weatherization when there is little public funding for energy assistance.
 Testifiers asked that the allocation for weatherization be reduced or eliminated for FY 2012.

-For FY 2012, DPW will transfer up to 15 percent of LIHEAP funds to DCED for the Weatherization Assistance Program.
+For FY 2013, DPW will transfer 15 percent of LIHEAP funds to DCED for the Weatherization Assistance Program.
+Legislation that was recently signed into law mandates DPW transfer 15 percent to DCED for the Weatherization Assistance Program.